 Policies & action

 China's suite of sectoral 14th FYPs set out a range of mitigation measures to prepare the country for a post-coal transition and the country is on track to meet its energy sector targets.
-Fossil fuel dependence will continue but renewables are also being deployed at a rapid pace: it remains uncertain whether the acceleration of renewables will be sufficient to meet the growth in energy demand and reduce dependence on coal and gas at the same time.
+Fossil fuels continue to dominate China’s energy mix, but renewable energy deployment sets new global records each year: it remains uncertain whether the acceleration of renewables will be sufficient to meet the growth in energy demand and reduce dependence on coal at the same time.

 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.